-Cinnamon has been all over the wellness-news lately for a plethora of health benefits.
-From blood sugar regulation to anti-inflammatory properties, Cinnamon is the current “it” herb.
+Cinnamon, a commonly used spice and herb in our kitchen, actually has many health benefits.
+From blood sugar regulation to anti-inflammatory properties, Cinnamon covers it all.
 Gui zhi, as I like to think of it, has been in the Chinese medical materia medica for thousands of years and has always been an important part of Chinese herbal medicine.

 The therapeutic dose of gui zhi is 3-9 grams, but I often recommend to sprinkle cinnamon into tea or oatmeal on a regular basis to promote blood flow.
 Of course, choosing organic spices is important so that the health benefits are not erased by toxic chemicals!